nilsstreedain/App-Cleaner-Icon-Set/README.md

 # App-Cleaner-Icon-Set

 ## About
 This is an alternate icon set of the [App Cleaner](https://freemacsoft.net/appcleaner/) application by [freemacsoft](https://freemacsoft.net).
 This icon set is designed to be compliant with modern macOS application icon design specifications introduced in macOS Big Sur.
-I've created this to make this application look more uniform on my system and I thought I'd share in case other's wanted it aswell.
+I've created this to make this application look more uniform on my system and I thought I'd share in case others wanted it aswell.

 ## How To Add Icon
 1. Navigate to the `/Applications` folder in macOS.